domschl/WinSteamOnMac/README.md

 ## Preparations:

 - Go to [Apple Games](https://developer.apple.com/games/) in order to download the [Game Porting Toolkit](https://developer.apple.com/download/all/?q=game%20porting%20toolkit).
-There are two possible downloads: "Evaluation environment for Windows games 2.0 beta" and "Game porting toolkit 2.0 beta" which is larger and contains the 'Evaluation environment' too.
+There are two possible downloads: "Evaluation environment for Windows games 2.0 beta" and "Game porting toolkit 2.0 beta".
+The later is larger and contains the 'Evaluation environment' too.
 We will need the "Evaluation environment for Windows games 2.0" only.
-- If you want to try to build the toolkit yourself (currently broken!): Command Line Tools for Xcode **15.1** are required to be able to install `Game Porting Toolkit`. **WARNING** Apple's `game-porting-toolkit` currently fails to built with _all_ versions, so use a prebuilt toolkit for the time being.

-> #### Get the correct command line tools (optional, only for self-builders, won't work anyway)
->
-> Get the command line tools here [Command line tools 15.1](https://download.developer.apple.com/Developer_Tools/Command_Line_Tools_for_Xcode_15.1/Command_Line_Tools_for_Xcode_15.1.dmg)
->
-> If you have Xcode concurrent to command line tools installed, you can use `xcode-select -p` to check which version is active.
-The correct output after installation of command line tools 15.1 should be: `/Library/Developer/CommandLineTools`.
-In case a path to Xcode is shown, you can can correct the path with:
->
-> ```
-> sudo xcode-select -s /Library/Developer/CommandLineTools`.
-> ```

-#### Continue with preparations

-The "Evaluation environment for Windows games 2.0" (contained in Game Porting Toolkit 2 or downloaded stand-alone) contains a Readme that outlines the installation process, but here we will customize it, in order to run Steam.
+The "Evaluation environment for Windows games 2.0" contains a Readme that outlines the installation process, but here we will customize it, in order to run Steam.

 - [Download Steam](https://store.steampowered.com/about/download).
 Make sure to download the [Windows setup](https://cdn.akamai.steamstatic.com/client/installer/SteamSetup.exe), and not the (default) Mac version.
 You should now have a file `SteamSetup.exe`.

 ## Step-by-step installation

-- The minimum macOS version is macOS Sonoma 14.5, prebuilt game-porting-toolkit and Game Porting Toolkit 2
+- The minimum macOS version is macOS Sonoma 14.5, a prebuilt game-porting-toolkit and Game Porting Toolkit 2
 - This guide only applies to Apple Silicon Macs.
 No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: